splunk/rba/docs/searches/limit_score_stacking.md

 # Limit Risk Rule Score Stacking

-This logic will limit the number of times risk rules can contribute to the total score of a risk object.
+These will help reduce the maximum amount of risk which can be added from noisy Risk Rules.

 ## Navigation